-Or more precisely, most people have been misled about most things.
+Or more precisely, most people have been misled about economics, politics, and human nature.
 The truth is:

 - The greed and violence all around us are not in our genes, but in our culture, which we can change.